 By comparison, Hong Kong would be better positioned as a captive hub than China.
 Firstly, in addition to a low tax regime, Hong Kong offers an additional 50 per cent tax reduction to captive insurers.

 Hong Kong’s regulatory environment – with lower capital requirements – is friendlier relative to China.
 Despite the planned adoption of a risk-based solvency regime in Hong Kong, captive insurers are expected to be exempted.
 In contrast, the operating costs for a captive in China is higher, since the Mainland insurance regulation makes no distinction between captives and commercial insurers.
 For captives, this translates to higher capital requirement and more personnel required to run the same operations in China.
 This being said, the China Banking and Insurance Regulatory Commission (CBIRC) is in the midst of studying and formulating captive-specific regulations under the China Risk Oriented Solvency System (C-ROSS) Phase 2, with a preliminary deadline in June 2020.

 Separately, Hong Kong has its own fundamental strengths as an international financial centre, including a simple tax regime, common law system, free flow of capital and supply of talent in risk management, as well as underwriting and claims management.

 However, Hong Kong will also need to develop the full suite of services to serve the needs of existing and potential captive insurers – captive managers, accounting and legal firms experienced in captive business among others.

-Christie Lee Christie Lee is Director of Analytics at AM Best Asia-Pacific Limited in Hong Kong.
+Christie Lee is Senior Director of Analytics at AM Best Asia-Pacific Limited in Hong Kong.
 AM Best reports on the financial stability of insurers and the insurance industry.
 It is the oldest and most widely recognised provider of ratings, financial data and news with an exclusive insurance industry focus.